Professional Development & Career Services

 The first sea period lasts approximately 135 days.
-During this period, the midshipman is assigned to different types of dry cargo vessels.
-The midshipman then returns to the Academy to build on his/her experiences at sea.
+During this period, the Midshipman is assigned to different types of dry cargo vessels.
+The Midshipman then returns to the Academy to build on his/her experiences at sea.
 The second sea period is longer, roughly 265 days.
-During this period, the midshipman finishes his/her sea service requirement of 300 days aboard ocean going vessels and completes an internship with a company or organization with involvement in the transportation industry.
+During this period, the Midshipman finishes his/her sea service requirement of 300 days aboard ocean going vessels and completes an internship with a company or organization with involvement in the transportation or marine engineering industry.

-The second sea period includes either a two-week or six-week internship assignment ashore to provide the midshipmen with opportunities to observe and participate in the management operations of a maritime, transportation, or engineering related organization.
-This will enable the midshipman to acquire concepts of organization, decision making, operating procedures and proper work ethic.
-The midshipman makes his/her own decision regarding where to do the internship and whether the assignment will be for two or six weeks.
-Depending upon a midshipman's field of specialty and interest, the midshipman may be assigned to a shipping company, shipyard, ship repair facility, ship brokerage and chartering firm, stevedoring firm, marine surveyor’s office, towing company, port and terminal facility, or a similar enterprise.
+The second sea period includes a two-to six-week internship assignment ashore, depending on the Midshipman’s major, to provide the opportunities to observe and participate in the management operations of a maritime, transportation, or engineering related organization.
+This will enable the Midshipman to acquire concepts of organization, decision-making, operating procedures and proper work ethic.
+The Midshipman makes his/her own decision regarding where to do the internship.
+The assignment is for two weeks, except for the Marine Engineering and Shipyard Management majors, whose internship is six weeks long.
+Depending upon a Midshipman’s field of specialty and interest, the Midshipman may be assigned to a shipping company, shipyard, ship repair facility, ship brokerage and chartering firm, stevedoring firm, marine surveyor’s office, towing company, port and terminal facility, or a similar enterprise.
 Optional internship assignments are also available with shore-based commands of the U.S. Armed Forces.
 Midshipmen are required to complete a written report on their experience, which is submitted to their designated Academy Training Representative for evaluation and grading.

 The following is a description of the specific internship programs:

 INSP 100 Internship Program - 2 Weeks Credits: 1